UMN-EGGL/SingularityTutorial/PartI.md

-# Singularity Tutorial
+# Singularity Tutorial -- Part I
 This repository contains a brief tutorial on what singularity is and why you would want to use it.
 To get started `clone` this repository.
 We will be building and running a singularity image together.

 ## Setting the stage: what happens when you run a "little" script
 Lets say you log into MSI to run a python script.